 The town of Marlborough was incorporated in 1660.
 The First Parish Church was originally organized in 1666.
-The first meetinghouse, completed in 1664, stood on the old Common, but was burnt down by Native Americans in 1676.
-A new meetinghouse was soon erected, but did not remain in active use for long.
-In 1688, a larger meetinghouse was built near the site of the former buildings and served as a place of worship until 1809.
+In 1662, a rate of 2 pence per acre was levied upon all properties in order to raise funds to build a Meeting House; and in 1664, a rate of 3 and ¼ pence was levied to complete the building.
+This first Meeting House stood on the old Common, but was burnt down by Native Americans in 1676.
+A new Meeting House was soon erected, but did not remain in active use for long.
+In 1688, a larger meeting house was built near the site of the former buildings and served as a place of worship until 1809.
 Rev. William Brimsmead was the first minister of the town.

 In 1833, 50 members of the First Parish withdrew in order to form the First Evangelical Congregational Society.
 Not long after, the remaining members of the First Parish voted to form a union with the First Evangelical Society.
-In 1835, the First Parish and the First Evangelical Congregational Society were incorporated as the Union Society.
+On April 1, 1835 the First Parish and the First Evangelical Congregational Society were incorporated as the Union Society.
 In 1836, the East Church in Marlborough (formerly called the First Parish Church) was officially renamed the Union Church in Marlborough.
-In 1852, the meetinghouse on Spring Hill was destroyed in a fire.
-A new meetinghouse was completed in 1853 which is still in use today.
+In 1852, the Meeting House on Spring Hill was destroyed in a fire.
+A new meeting house was completed in 1853 which is still in use today.
 The Union Church in Marlborough was incorporated in 1891.
-Church members voted in 1913 to rename the church, the First Church in Marlborough, Congregational.
+At a meeting held on March 28, 1913, church members voted to rename the church, the First Church in Marlborough, Congregational.
 The parish voted to join the United Church of Christ in 1961.
 The First Church in Marlborough, Congregational, UCC continues to serve the local community today.

 This volume includes a list of recipients of the 1704 church covenant, membership lists, admissions, baptisms, marriages, church meeting minutes, and records of votes.